SCOPE OF THIS CHAPTER

 This procedure applies to all decisions to Look After children.

-It should be read in conjunction with the Care and Supervision Proceedings and the Public Law Outline Procedure.
+It should be read in conjunction with the Care and Supervision Proceedings and the Public Law Outline Procedure and the Lancashire Care Planning Protocol.

 A child who is dealt with by a court by way of a Remand to Local Authority Accommodation or a Remand to Youth Detention Accommodation will be a Looked After Child.
 The care planning requirement will be amended in relation to such children - see Remands to Local Authority Accommodation or to Youth Detention Accommodation Procedure.